Accessibility

 Documents

-Where possible we are trying to convert all our downloadable documents to PDF format.
+Most of our downloadable documents are in PDF format.
 PDF stands for Portable Document File.
 You need a plug-in called Adobe Acrobat Reader to view these files which you can download for free from Adobe’s website.
 Users who have concerns about accessibility should visit Adobe’s accessibility website.
-Recent versions of Acrobat Reader have a Read Out Loud facility, which can be found under the View menu.
+Recent versions of Acrobat Reader have a Read Out Loud facility, which can be found under the 'View' menu.

 Office files